 Open to all full-time academic appointees who are serving as instructor of record for the relevant class.
 Graduate student and other part-time instructors are not eligible.

 Each Global Classroom course will aim to enroll a minimum of ten students from each university, and should involve significant and ongoing student-to-student interaction over the duration of the course.
 This interaction should lead to the fulfillment of a set of cross-cultural learning outcomes.

-Each participating IU faculty member will receive a $1,500 Global Classroom Fellowship grant, which can be used to cover travel to the partner institution, educational resources, materials, or other expenses incurred in designing and delivering the course. $1,000 will be disbursed at the time of the award, and $500 upon completion of the course and submission of a report of outcomes.
+Each participating IU faculty member will receive $3,000 in grant funding, which can be used to cover travel to the partner institution, educational resources, materials, or other expenses incurred in designing and delivering the course. $2,500 will be disbursed at the time of the award, and $500 upon completion of the course and submission of a report of outcomes.

 - A proposal of 1,500 words or less that describes the proposed joint work, its sequencing and integration with other elements of the course, and the methods by which the proposer plans to assess its impact on student learning and global learning outcomes

 - A short statement of the instructor’s qualifications, including a description of any prior work involving the pedagogies and technologies involved

 - A letter of support from the instructor’s department chair

 - A letter of commitment from the proposed partner that confirms the commitment to teach the course

 A committee will review applications on the basis of the following criteria: